speechly/speechly/libraries/browser-client/docs/interfaces/client.VadOptions.md

 [client](../modules/client.md).VadOptions

 Options for audio processor's voice activity detection (VAD) system.
-The system can start/stop speech detection when the signal energy exceeds the set thresholds in a number of past audio frames.
+When [enabled](client.VadOptions.md#enabled), `isSignalDetected` flag is set when signal energy exceeds the set thresholds in a number of past audio frames.
+See below for details.

-When [enabled](client.VadOptions.md#enabled), the following calculations take place:
+With [controlListening](client.VadOptions.md#controllistening), `isSignalDetected` flag controls speech detection.

-- Calculate `signalDb` for the full audio frame (default: 30 ms).
+Energy threshold VAD works as follws:
-- Determine if frame is loud enough: signalDb `>` [noiseGateDb](client.VadOptions.md#noisegatedb) `>` (noiseLevelDb + [signalToNoiseDb](client.VadOptions.md#signaltonoisedb)).
+- `signalDb` for the full audio frame (default: 30 ms) is calculated.
-- Maintain history of loud/silent frames.
+- `loud` flag for the frame is set if signalDb `>` [noiseGateDb](client.VadOptions.md#noisegatedb) `>` (noiseLevelDb + [signalToNoiseDb](client.VadOptions.md#signaltonoisedb)).
-- Set or clear `isSignalDetected` flag based on ratio of loud/silent frames in last [signalSearchFrames](client.VadOptions.md#signalsearchframes).
+- History of past loud/silent frame flags is updated.
-- Keep `isSignalDetected` flag set for at least [signalSustainMillis](client.VadOptions.md#signalsustainmillis) to prevent hysteresis.
+- `isSignalDetected` is set if ratio of loud/silent frames in past [signalSearchFrames](client.VadOptions.md#signalsearchframes) exceeds [signalActivation](client.VadOptions.md#signalactivation).
-- Control listening is [controlListening](client.VadOptions.md#controllistening) is set.
+- `isSignalDetected` is cleared if ratio of loud/silent frames in past [signalSearchFrames](client.VadOptions.md#signalsearchframes) goes lower than [signalRelease](client.VadOptions.md#signalrelease) and [signalSustainMillis](client.VadOptions.md#signalsustainmillis) has passed.

-Additionally, when [controlListening](client.VadOptions.md#controllistening) is set, VAD controls [BrowserClient.start](../classes/client.BrowserClient.md#start) and [BrowserClient.stop](../classes/client.BrowserClient.md#stop).
+- Speech detection is started/stopped whenever `isSignalDetected` changes state when [controlListening](client.VadOptions.md#controllistening) is set.

 ## Table of contents